Of the properties of the Trinite; and how mannys soule, a creature, hath

 in endless joy.

-Through all fourteen visions I saw two ways.
+In all this time I saw two ways.

-I was brought up to love and understand it,
+but was taught to love and understand it,

 In all I was shown, I understood

 that we were sinners with much evil done,

 much good undone, deserving pain and wrath,

 yet in all this I saw, strongly, truly,